Coined Cuisine

 Instructions

 • Add all meatball ingredients to a large bowl.
-Stir with a spoon until completely combined.

-This helps the meatballs retain their shape when forming a ball!
+This helps the meatballs retain their shape.

 • Using a mini ice cream scoop or a small spoon, scoop out portions of the ground turkey mixture.